 Welcome to Year 4!

-The children will be mathematicians and readers / writers every day for an hour per session.
-We will be developing our enquiry skills during dedicated weekly sessions as well as enjoying regular reading time in the Hub, handwriting and spelling practice.
-There will also be daily mindfulness sessions where children practise methods of self-calming as well as wellbeing sessions and a PSHE lesson each week.
+The children will be mathematicians and writers for an hour and readers for half an hour every day.
+We will be developing our enquiry skills during dedicated weekly sessions as well as enjoying regular book time in the Hub, handwriting and spelling practice.
+There will also be daily reflection sessions where children can calm, settle and share positive feelings as well as wellbeing sessions and a PSHE lesson each week.

-Maths learning will be similar to last year, where children will focus on one specific block of work (such as adding, subtracting, fractions, shape etc.) over a few weeks.
+Maths lessons will continue to build on the top quality work from last year.
+Children will focus on one specific block of work (such as adding, subtracting, fractions, shape etc.) over a few weeks.
 We have a big focus on children learning to recall number facts quickly and learning their times table facts from 1-12 fluenty.

-We have reading lessons incorporated into our daily English lessons.
-In these lessons we focus on inference, retrieval and response questions.
+We have daily reading sessions through our 'guided reading', in addition to the reading work we do through our authors' work.
+In these lessons we focus on inference, retrieval and response questions, as well as other skills such as prediction, summary and vocabulary work.
 We encourage children to become the best readers that they can be.

 This year we are continuing our Enquiry-led approach to the wider curriculum.
 We will be Musicians, Artists, Philosophers, Geographers, Historians, Engineers, Athletes, and Scientists.
 Each unit is based around an enquiry question which we will investigate over a number of weeks.

-Mr Rossetti (our school's sport coach) delivers P.E. every Friday morning / afternoon.
-On Fridays, it would be super-helpful if children came to school with their P.E. kit in a bag.
-They will change into this before their P.E. lessons start each week.
-P.E. kit needs to either be a house t-shirt in their relevant colour (which can be purchased from the office) or any t-shirt in the colour of the house they are in.
+Adam (our school's sport coach) delivers P.E. every Tuesday morning / afternoon.
+On Tuesdays, children should come to school in their P.E. kit - there is no need for them to change during the day.
+P.E. kit needs to be black or gray shorts or jogging bottoms, and the top needs to be either a house t-shirt in their relevant colour (which can be purchased from the office) or any t-shirt in the colour of the house they are in.

 Homework is set every Thursday and should be handed back in every Monday.
 As the children are old enough to manage this themselves now, we expect all homework to be returned, or children may have to find time during break or lunch to complete it.

-They will be set spellings, handwriting and maths work to complete at home.
+They will be set spellings, grammar and maths work to complete at home.
 The homework may, at times, appear challenging - but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
 As the children are getting older and more independent, it is important that they become used to regularly completing challenging homework.
-If children need further help, then homework club runs after school every Thursday.
-KS2 children are allowed to stay at homework club without an adult.

 Times of the day